International perspective, national achievements, community spirit

 Westminster Academy works with an array of business partners including Bain, Sidley Austin and British Land, whose workshops and one to one mentoring programmes with students provide valuable career-related education.

 Westminster Academy's community links offer opportunities for collaboration.

 Westminster Academy's partnerships enable students to work alongside other young people in the community and develop skills together.
-This includes activities such as photography and swimming lessons at University College School, and participating in the SHINE programme and Young Power with the American School in London.
+These include participating in the SHINE programme and Young Power with the American School in London.

 Westminster Academy students make memories on residential visits.

 The Year 7 residential is an opportunity for the new cohort to develop friendships and work collaboratively to improve skills in communication, teamwork, resilience and risk-taking.
-Year 8 and 9 students challenge themselves on Outward Bound visits in the Lake District.
+Students challenge themselves on Outward Bound visits in the Lake District and Duke of Edinburgh Award expeditions.
 Our partnership with the British Exploring Society has provided once-in-a-lifetime opportunities in the Amazon and the Yukon.